 Midtown Educational Foundation - Metro for girls - Midtown for boysMidtown Educational Foundation - Metro for girls - Midtown f...

 Midtown Educational Foundation (MEF) is a nonprofit organization with an award-winning approach aimed to develop the whole person.
 MEF guides low-income urban youth in Chicago along pathways of success.
 Our proven enrichment programs embrace the dign...
 Read more

-Build a unique relationship and be paired with the same student for one-on-one tutoring.
+Build a unique relationship with the same student one-on-one.

 What's great about volunteering with MEF, is that it's an easy time commitment, it's structured well (which makes it easy when you're there), and most of all - working with the kids is great.
 You have interaction with the family, other tutor/mentors, and everyone is very friendly.
 Since I've started, three friends and 2 co-workers now volunteer with MEF too, and they all have other friends starting - which says a lot about the program.
 Just don't get cocky if you play dodgeball with the kids.
 Sure, you can throw harder - but you're also a bigger target!